Inflation -- who cares? Monetary Policy in Times of Low Attention: Monetary Policy Implications of Limited Attention

-In this section, I show how limited attention to inflation in the private sector can lead to \textit{inflation-attention traps}: prolonged periods of a binding lower bound and inflation that persistently undershoots its initial level.
-Apart from the formation of inflation expectations, I build on the standard New Keynesian model without capital, with rigid prices in the spirit of \citet{calvo1983staggered} and \citet{yun1996nominal} and with a lower bound on the nominal interest rate.\footnote{See, e.g., \citet{woodford2003interest} or \citet{gali2015monetary} for the derivation of this model, and \citet{adam2006optimal} for the analysis of how the optimal monetary policy changes in the presence of an ELB constraint.} The government pays a subsidy to intermediate-goods producers to eliminate steady state distortions arising from market power.
-As is well-known, linearizing the model around its zero-inflation steady state delivers a \textit{New Keynesian Phillips Curve}
+How does the decline in attention to inflation affect the conduct of monetary policy?
+To answer this question, I augment the standard New Keynesian model with inflation expectations that are characterized by limited attention, and a lower-bound constraint on the nominal interest rate (model details and all derivations are in Appendix C).
+I build on the standard New Keynesian model without capital, with rigid prices in the spirit of \cite{Rotemberg1982} and with a lower bound on the nominal interest rate.
+The government pays a subsidy to intermediate-goods producers to eliminate steady state distortions arising from market power.
+I focus on the case with zero-steady state inflation as my baseline case, but discuss the case of positive trend inflation in Section \ref{sec:nkpc_extensions}.

+The linearized model consists of an aggregate supply equation, the \textit{New Keynesian Phillips Curve}, and an aggregate Euler (or IS) equation:

-where $\widehat{E}_t\pi_{t+1}$ denotes the expectations of inflation in $t+1$ based on information in $t$.
-Further, $\kappa$ measures the sensitivity of aggregate inflation to changes in the output gap, $y^{gap}$, and $u_t$ are cost-push shocks, following an AR(1) process with persistence $\rho_u\in[0,1]$ and innovations $\varepsilon^u\sim i.i.N.(0,\sigma^2_u)$.
+where $\kappa$ measures the sensitivity of aggregate inflation to changes in the output gap, $y^{gap}_t$, $\beta\in(0,1)$ denotes the time discount factor of the representative household, and $u_t$ are cost-push shocks, following an AR(1) process with persistence $\rho_u\in[0,1]$ and innovations $\varepsilon^u\sim i.i.N.(0,\sigma^2_u)$.
 The output gap is the log deviation of output from its efficient counterpart that would prevail under flexible prices.
 Altogether, equation \eqref{AS} summarizes the aggregate supply side of the economy.

-Together with monetary policy, aggregate demand in this model is determined by the representative household's utility maximization, subject to her budget constraint.
-This delivers the following linearized Euler (or IS) equation
+Equation \eqref{AD}, together with monetary policy, determines aggregate demand in this model.
+Here, $\varphi > 0$ measures the real rate elasticity of output, $i_t$ is the nominal interest rate which is set by the monetary authority, and $r^n_t$ is the natural interest rate.
+The natural interest rate is the real rate that prevails in the economy with fully flexible prices and is exogenous.
+It follows an AR(1) process with persistence $\rho_r\in[0,1]$ and innovations $\varepsilon^r\sim i.i.N.(0,\sigma^2_r),$ independent of $\varepsilon^u$.
+The nominal interest rate and the natural rate are both expressed in absolute deviations of their respective steady state values, $\bar{i}$ and $\bar{r}^n$. $E_t$ denotes the full-information rational expectations operator.
+I relax the assumption that agents have rational expectations about the output gap in section \ref{sec:extensions} and in appendix E.1.